blunghino/TsuSedMod/readme.md

 There are many model parameters that can be changed beyond those defined in the *SETTINGS* section of the **run file**.
 Some are defined in an excel file in the *Inverse* directory: `Tsunami_InvVelModel_Default.xls`.
 Others can be passed as arguments to the **model function**, which is located in the *Inverse* directory: `Tsunami_InvVelModel_V3p7MB.m`.
 These are partially discussed in the *RUN MODEL* section of the **run file** and are further discussed in the function documentation of the **model function**.
 Running `help Tsunami_InvVelModel_V3p7MB` should display information on advanced parameters.
 Any parameter values passed as arguments to the **model function** will override values set in `Tsunami_InvVelModel_Default.xls`.

+###Model Output###

+In the default **run file** several model outputs files are automatically saved.
+A .csv file in the working directory will save some model input and output values.
+A unique .csv file will be created for each depth interval and trench run.
+Multiple model runs on the same depth interval and trench will be appended to the existing .csv file.
+In the *mat_outputs* subdirectory of the working directory (automatically created if it doesn't already exist), the model will save .mat files with all model data for every model run.
+In the *figures* subdirectory in the working directory (automatically created if it doesn't already exist), the model will save figures created by the model **run file**.
+By default new model runs will overwrite old versions of figures for the same depth interval and trench.
+Figure saving can be turned off in the *SETTINGS* section of the **run file** by setting `Save.ALL = 0`.

 ###Publications featuring TsuSedMod###

 1. Jaffe, B. E., & Gelfenbuam, G. (2007).
 A simple model for calculating tsunami flow speed from tsunami deposits. *Sedimentary Geology*, 200(3), 347-361.